 I’ve never, ever looked at my service as a sacrifice, nor as a selfless act.
 Those were among the best years of my life and with them came many opportunities.
 I came away so much more the benefactor.
 My life has been enriched and rewarded in innumerable ways by it.
 Joining the military was one of the best decisions of my life.

-If I am a prideful person it’s for two reasons: I’m proud to have served in the military and I am a very proud American.
+Let there be no doubt, I am a prideful person for several reasons: I’m proud to have served in the military and I am a very proud American.
 One of the greatest honors I’ve had was the privilege of wearing my Air Force uniform.

 I’m proud in knowing that I served my country in a righteous cause of preserving freedom, and was discharged honorably from that service.
 I am proud that I will forever hold the title of a “veteran” and look forward to someday being buried among other veterans in a national cemetery designated for that purpose.